llaraspata/llaraspata.github.io/content/authors/admin/_index.md

     date_start: 2024-10-01
     date_end:
     summary: |
       The research project aims to the development of AI strategies to enhance Human Resource Management processes, focusing on Large Language Models and their limitations.
-My work is supervised by [Prof. Gennaro Vessio](https://www.gennarovessio.com/) and co-supervised by [Prof. Giovanna Castellano](https://sites.google.com/site/cilabuniba/people/giovanna-castellano) and [Dr. Fabio Cardilli](https://www.linkedin.com/in/fabio-cardilli-2a4a3162/?originalSubdomain=it) from [Talentia Software](https://www.talentia-software.com/en/) collaborating in this project.
+My work is supervised by Prof. Gennaro Vessio (CILab) and co-supervised by Prof. Giovanna Castellano (CILab) and Dr. Fabio Cardilli (Talentia Software) collaborating in this project.
     #button:
     #  text: 'Read Thesis'
     #  url: 'https://example.com'